 A big thanks to all our anonymous donors

 Whatever the size of the donation, we manage your gift responsibly to ensure the maximum benefit for sea turtles.
 We keep our administrative costs as low as possible by having the support of around 40 volunteers and year round assistance of one intern.

 Your money is invested in 3 fundamental aspects:

-Staff: STCB staff consists out of 2 part-timers, 1 full-timer and 1 part-time contractor.
+Staff: STCB staff consists out of 2 full-timers and 1 part-time contractor.